Clarkytea/up724980-clocoss-sign-off-2/README.md

 ## Installation

-1. clone the code
+1. Clone the code
-2. run `npm install` in the up724980-clocoss-sign-off-2 folder
+2. Run `npm install` in the up724980-clocoss-sign-off-2 folder
 3. To test that it works: `DBTYPE=inmemory npm start`
    * it will be available on port 8080
 4. Deploy the app thorough your app engine, or run `node app`.